Nonlinear Anisotropic Degenerate Parabolic-Hyperbolic Equations with Stochastic Forcing: Continuous Dependence Estimate

 where we have used $\eta_\rho''\ge 0$, $J_\theta\ge 0$, and the boundedness of $\eta'_\rho$.
 This means that

-in (\ref{eq:rev3})--(\ref{eq:rev5}) can be replaced by $|u(t)|_{BV}|\mathbb{T}^d|$ to avoid an application of Gronwall's inequality (which puts $\theta^{-1}$ in an exponent) and an exponential penalization in time here (which comes from estimate \eqref{eq:BV_bound} on $|u(t)|_{N^{\kappa_{F2},1}}$ instead).
+in (\ref{eq:rev3})--(\ref{eq:rev5}) can be replaced by $|\mathbb{T}^d| |u(t)|_{BV}$ to avoid an application of the Gronwall inequality (which puts $\theta^{-1}$ in an exponent) and an exponential penalization in time here (which comes from estimate \eqref{eq:BV_bound} on $|u(t)|_{N^{\kappa_{F2},1}}$ instead).

 In particular, we have

 in place of (\ref{eq:rev3})--(\ref{eq:rev5}).

 Similarly, we have